The Podcaster's Guide to Royalty-Free Music

 For solo shows where you're casually talking with your audience, a very subtle and low instrumental piece may work well, however.

 Podcasts that involve you telling a story can be a great opportunity to use music and sound effects to enhance the mood.
 The trick is to match the mood of the story with royalty free podcast music and to only do so with intention.

-Podcasters looking online for 'Podsafe' music will come across a few different types, including Royalty Free, Creative Commons, Fair Use, Public Domain, etc.
+Podcasters looking online for "podsafe" music will come across a few different types, including royalty free, Creative Commons, fair use, public domain, etc.

-We're going to touch on Creative Commons and Fair Use below in more detail, but first we want to explain why royalty free music for podcasts is the best route.
+We're going to touch on Creative Commons and fair use below in more detail, but first we want to explain why royalty free music for podcasts is the best route.

-Royalty Free Music is a type of music licensing agreement between you and whoever owns the rights to the track you want to buy.
+Royalty free music is a type of music licensing agreement between you and whoever owns the rights to the track you want to buy.
 You essentially purchase the rights to play the music in your podcast, without having to pay royalties.

-In our case, Soundstripe provides royalty free music for podcasts for one month or yearly pricing to customers.
+In our case, Soundstripe provides royalty free music for podcasts for monthly or yearly pricing to customers.
 This means when you sign up and subscribe to our service, you'll be legally able to use any and all of our tracks without copyright issues.

 If you've been searching around on the web for royalty free music for podcasts, chances are you've stumbled across some different websites with categories like Creative Commons and Fair Use.